FitrahHaque/FrequencyBasedAdversarialDiffusion/PAPER_REPORT.md

 This ensures the purified image does not "drift" away from the original image's content (e.g., changing a cat to a dog).

 #### B. Detail Purification (Soft Constraint)
 Adversarial perturbations are concentrated in the high-frequency detail subbands ($LH_l, HL_l, HH_l$ for $l=1...L$).
-H We apply a **soft projection** that allows the diffusion model to denoise these bands but constrains them to stay owever, these bands also contain genuine texture.within a $\delta$-ball of the original input:
+However, these bands also contain genuine texture.
+We apply a **soft projection** that allows the diffusion model to denoise these bands but constrains them to stay within a $\delta$-ball of the original input:

 $$ D_l^{purified} = \text{clamp}(D_l^{diff}, D_l^{adv} - \delta, D_l^{adv} + \delta) $$